Settings Reference¶

 post_save signal that

-creates the related instance when the User
+creates the related instance when the User instance is created.

 example: